hashicorp/design-system/website/docs/components/separator/partials/code/how-to-use.md

 ## How to use this component

-The Separator renders a thematic break element (also known as horizontal rule, or `<hr/>` tag) and comes by default with equal top and bottom margins to create space between sections.
+The Separator renders a thematic break element (also known as horizontal rule, or `<hr/>` element) with equal top and bottom margins to create space between sections.

 ```handlebars
 <Hds::Separator/>